Private breeding farm in The Netherlands.

 Miniature Donkeys don't require a lot.

-Keep water available at all times.
+Keep water available at all times (make it lukewarm water in cold winter weather).

 During Winter months (months that grass is not available) miniature donkeys will need good quality grass hay.